griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Transcript Sets**

-The recommended approach for pVACtools analysis is to annotate somatic variants with all possible transcript annotations according to VEP (using the - -flag-pick option to note the top transcript consequence according to VEP but still retain the others).
+The recommended approach for pVACtools analysis is to annotate somatic variants with all possible transcript annotations according to VEP (using the --flag-pick option to note the top transcript consequence according to VEP but still retain the others).
 The result of this approach is that neoantigen predictions for a single variant can vary from one transcript annotation to another.
 A neoantigen may arise in an exon of one transcript (where the variant is considered missense) but be absent in another transcript if the exon is skipped (where the variant is considered intronic).
-Furthermore, a variant with a consistent predicted amino acid change in two transcripts may still lead to distinct short (e.g. 8 - 11 - mer) or long (e.g. 25 - 35 - mer) peptides if the variant is close to the edge of an exon and the RNA splicing of downstream/upstream exons varies.
+Furthermore, a variant with a consistent predicted amino acid change in two transcripts may still lead to distinct short (e.g. 8-11-mer) or long (e.g. 25-35-mer) peptides if the variant is close to the edge of an exon and the RNA splicing of downstream/upstream exons varies.
 These are just two examples of the many impacts that alternative transcripts may have on neoantigen identification and prioritization.
 While not common, it is possible for entirely